global-vmware/vcd_vapp/README.md

 ## Virtual Application Terraform Module

 This Terraform module will deploy Virtual Applications (vApps) into an existing VMware Cloud Director (VCD) Environment.
-This module can be used to provsion new vApps into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.
+This module can be used to provision new vApps into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements